tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the following values are consistent with those negotiated in the connection during which the ticket was established.

-- The TLS version number, AEAD algorithm, and the hash for HKDF.
+- The TLS version number and cipher suite.
 - The selected ALPN {{RFC7301}} protocol, if any.

 Future extensions MUST define their interaction with 0-RTT.